 Rent a Portable Storage Container

-At a time like this, all homeowners struggle to find a place to put all the stuff.
-If you need storage, consider renting a PODS portable container to protect your belongings while keeping them close by.
+A lot of people work on one area of their home at a time, so they can continue living in the house while the remodel is going on.
+But how do you renovate one room at a time without having stuff everywhere?
+Consider renting a PODS portable container to protect your belongings while keeping them close by.
 With the unit delivered right to your driveway, there’s no need to rent a truck to haul everything across town.
 And, if you need something mid-project, just go out to the container and retrieve it any time you want.

 Make Living Arrangements